shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

     }
 }
 ```

-We have imported the required struct and function from the `solana_program` crate.
-Then we will create a struct Processor and implement on Processor and create a function named `process` which would take
+We have imported the required struct and functions from the `solana_program` crate.
+Then we will create a struct called `Processor` and implement it by creating a function named `process` which will take as input:

 - `program_id`: Program ID of program.
 - `accounts`: Accounts passed in the transaction.
 - `instruction_data`: Instruction data passed for instruction.

 This function will return `ProgramResult`.
 In the function, we have unpacked the `instruction_data` using the unpack function we created on `StreamInstruction` enum.
-We have used `?`  operator to unwrap valid values or return the erroneous value, propagating them to the calling function.
-Then we have used a match statement on instruction and added `todo!()` macro for them.
+We have used the `?` operator to unwrap valid values or return the error value, propagating them to the calling function.
+Then we have used a match statement on the instructions and stubbed them out by adding the `todo!()` macro to each of them.

-Before we do that, let us update the `entrypoint.rs` file.
+Before we move on to defining the instructions, let us update the `entrypoint.rs` file.

 ```rs
 use crate::processor::Processor;